syncfusion-content/flutter-docs/Flutter/linear-gauge/getting-started.md

 ## Add marker pointer

 The Linear Gauge supports two marker pointers - shape pointer and widget pointer.
-Shape pointer will have a default set of pre-build icons to point a value in an axis track, while the widget pointes facilitate using any Flutter widgets to point a value in an axis track.
+Shape pointer will have a default set of pre-build icons to point a value in an axis track, while the widget pointer facilitate using any Flutter widget to point a value in an axis track.

 The below code snippet demonstrates adding a shape pointer.